Can HDMI Support 4K?

 Don’t bother spending more on a “better” HDMI cable as it will not give you a “better” 4K image.
 That is not how HDMI works.
 If the cable is capable of transmitting a 4K signal, then it works.
 If your 4K resolution looks grainy, or the image drops out, then the cable simply cannot handle what you are trying to send through it.

-Is Wireless HDMI a Better Option?
+Is Wireless HDMI an Option?

 Wireless HDMI is certainly more convenient than wired HDMI.
 Currently it can wirelessly deliver up to 1080p60 HD (not 4k) quality video from your media player to your TV.

 - If you want a clutter-free environment without messy TV cables, wireless HDMI will free you up.